Exceptional circumstances

 • Alternative academic evidence for the impacted exam component(s) is available.

-• An estimate has been submitted.
+• An estimate has been submitted for the learner.

 Learners should be aware that the final grade awarded is based on the academic evidence and may not agree with the estimate.